AhmadVakil/AppAssetStudio/README.md

 and your launcher icons will be saved into your chosen mobile application repository.<br>

 This part of the prototype also has an integrated image editor which you can use to create or edit a launcher icon.
-It can be helpful for quick edit and save.
+It can be helpful for a quick edit and save.

 <p align="center">
     <img src="https://raw.githubusercontent.com/AhmadVakil/AppAssetStudio/master/tutorial/image-editor.png" width="600"><br>